 You may get inbound calls during off hours.
 It doesn't matter if someone answered the call or not, you will be charged for an inbound call anyway.

-There is a possibility to change the phone numberís time settings in rented number configuration page (Number Preferences page).
+There is a possibility to change the phone number’s time settings.
 This option informs your clients that the calls performed during off hours cannot be assisted.

-Also, there is a Black List option.
-You can find it in Telephony section > Telephony Settings.
+Also, there is a Blacklist option.
+You can find it in CRM > Add-ons > Telephony > Configure telephony > Blacklist.

-Here you can add particular numbers to black list and inbound calls from these numbers will be rejected.
+Here you can add particular numbers to the blacklist and inbound calls from these numbers will be rejected.

-Also, you can use Auto block phone numbers outside office hours option to automatically add a phone number to black list if a call originates from the same caller ID too many times in a row within a short period of time.
+Also, you can use Auto block phone numbers outside office hours option to automatically add a phone number to the blacklist if a call originates from the same caller ID too many times in a row within a short period of time.

 You can view rejected calls in Call details section.